fmtlib/dtoa-benchmark/readme.md

 1. Configure: `cmake .`
 2. Build: `make`
 3. Run benchmark: `./dtoa-benchmark`
-4. On success, run the `dtoa` executable is generated at `dtoa-benchmark/`
-5. The results in CSV format will be written to `dtoa-benchmark/result`.
+4. The results in CSV format will be written to `dtoa-benchmark/result`.
-6. Run GNU `make` in `dtoa-benchmark/result` to generate results in HTML.
+5. Run GNU `make` in `dtoa-benchmark/result` to generate results in HTML.

 ## Results